-A water tower named after Joan of Arc in France.
-It's quite a large building.
-The tower is not very tall and has a cylindrical structure.
-You can see many unique old areas in the market, and residential areas are also around here.
+A water tower named after Joan of Arc in France, a very large building, the water tower is not very high, the cylindrical structure, in the market can see a lot of unique old areas, residential areas are also around here.

-Most of the castle was demolished under the order of King Henry IV.
-Only the watchtower of the castle remains, which is the cylindrical spire building now known as the Tower of Joan of Arc.
+Most of the castle was demolished by King Henry IV, leaving only the watchtower of the castle, the cylindrical spire now known as the Tower of Joan of Arc.

-In 1591, most of the castle was demolished by King Henry IV.
-Only the watchtower of the castle remained, which is now the cylindrical spire building known as Joan of Arc's Tower.
+In 1591, the castle was largely demolished by King Henry IV, leaving only the watchtower of the castle, now known as the cylindrical spire of the tower of Joan of Arc.